Chart Color Schemes

 Kambah shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Kambah has a well-educated workforce with essential services sectors being well represented.
-The unemployment rate was 5.0% as of the past year, with an estimated employment growth of 2.3%.
+Kambah has a well-educated workforce with significant representation in essential services sectors.
+Its unemployment rate was 5.0% as of June 2021, with an estimated employment growth of 2.3% over the past year.

-As of June 2025, there were 8,081 residents employed, while the unemployment rate was 1.6% higher than the Australian Capital Territory's rate of 3.4%.
-Workforce participation in Kambah was at 63.0%, compared to the ACT's 69.6%.
+As of June 2025, 8,081 residents were employed, while the unemployment rate stood at 4.6%, which is 1.6% higher than the Australian Capital Territory's (ACT) rate of 3.4%.
+Workforce participation in Kambah was 63.0%, compared to ACT's 69.6%.
 The leading employment industries among residents were public administration & safety, health care & social assistance, and professional & technical services.

-However, public administration & safety was under-represented in Kambah with only 28.4% of its workforce compared to 30.4% in the ACT.
-Over the 12 months to June 2025, employment increased by 2.3%, while labour force increased by 1.6%, resulting in a 0.7 percentage point decrease in unemployment rate.
-In comparison, the ACT saw employment growth of 1.9%, with unemployment falling by 0.3 percentage points.
-State-level data to Sep-25 showed ACT employment contracted by 0.33% (losing 1,480 jobs), with a state unemployment rate of 4.2%.
-This compares favourably to the national unemployment rate of 4.5%, but lags behind the national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Kambah's employment mix suggests local growth of approximately 6.5%% over five years and 13.4% over ten years, though this extrapolation does not account for localised population projections.
+However, public administration & safety was under-represented in Kambah, with only 28.4% of its workforce compared to ACT's 30.4%.
+Over the 12 months to June 2025, employment increased by 2.3%, while labour force increased by 1.6%, resulting in a decrease in unemployment by 0.7 percentage points.
+In comparison, ACT saw employment growth of 1.9%, labour force expansion of 1.6%, and a reduction in unemployment by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 indicate that national employment is projected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Kambah's employment mix suggests local growth of approximately 6.5% over five years and 13.4% over ten years, based on a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment